ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 An AS can also warn the resource owner about the provenance of the information it is displaying, allowing the resource owner to make a more informed delegation decision.
-For example, an AS can visually differentiate between a client instance that can be traced back to a specific developer's registration and an instance that has self-asserted its own key and display information.
+For example, an AS can visually differentiate between a client instance that can be traced back to a specific developer's registration and an instance that has self-asserted its own display information.

 ## Interception of Information in the Browser {#security-browser-interception}